Editorial Project Management

 The course follows the syllabus as described below.

-Each of the eight chapters is divided into sections:
+Each of the eight units is divided into sections:

 1.1 What is project management?